-- 1. Press DEVICE to open the Device Selection menu. - 2.
-Highlight the source device in the Device Selection menu. - Confirm that the on-screen icon for the peer-to-peer connection is in the Connection Section next to the TV icon - 4.
-Press CANCEL.

-The peer-to-peer connection ends and the destination icon is removed.
-If there is more than one peer-to-peer connection for the same device, all the connections are cancelled.
+After a peer-to-peer connection has been established, you can cancel it by highlighting the source device in the Device Selection menu.
+Confirm that the on-screen icon for the peer-to-peer connection is in the Connection Section next to the TV icon, then press CANCEL.
+The connection will end and the destination icon will be removed.
+If there is more than one peer-to-peer connection for the same device, all of the connections will all be canceled.